Representing Matroids over the Reals is $\exists \mathbb R$-complete: Introduction

-\paragraph{Geometric Interpretation.} If we have a representation $A \in \R^{3\times n}$ of a matroid $M = M[A]$, we can scale every column of $A$ by a nonzero number and it stays a valid representation.
+\paragraph{Geometric Interpretation.} If we have a representation $A \in \R^{3\times n}$ of a matroid $M = M[A]$, we can scale an arbitrary column of $A$ by a nonzero number and it stays a valid representation.
 This is also the case if we scale by $-1$.
 Furthermore, if we rotate $A$ (i.e., multiply it on the left with an orthogonal transformation) it still stays a valid representation.
 Thus, in case we have a \representable rank-$3$ matroid over \R, we can assume that there is a representation in which all nonzero vectors have their third coordinate equal to~$1$.
 In this way, we can consider the columns of~$A$ as a point configuration in the plane with $z=1$.
-The property of three vectors being dependent translates to the corresponding three points to lie on a common line.
+The property of three vectors being dependent is then equivalent to the corresponding three points lying on a common line.

-In this geometric interpretation, we could have considered any plane different from the one with $z=1$, as long as it does not cross the origin.
+In this geometric interpretation, we could have considered any plane different from the one with $z=1$, as long as it does not contain the origin.
 This would have yielded a different point configuration.
 The resulting transformation is called a \emph{projective transformation}.
-It maps lines to lines, except for one line that disappears, we say that it is \emph{sent to infinity}.
+It maps lines to lines, except for one line that disappears.
+We say that this line is \emph{sent to infinity}.
 Conversely, for any line in the plane, there exists a projective transformation that sends it to infinity.
 Throughout this article, we think of representations of rank-$3$ matroids via these point configurations, and thus we will slightly abuse language by calling such a point configuration a representation.

 \paragraph{A motivating example.} One of the standard examples to illustrate realizability is the so-called Fano plane.
 It is the matroid on seven elements whose maximal independent sets are all the triples except